atmos/warden-github/README.md

 Note that the default warden scope (i.e. when not specifying any explicit scope) is `:default`.

 Here's an example that specifies configs for the default scope and a custom admin scope.
+Using multiple scopes allows you to have different user types.

 ```ruby
 use Warden::Manager do |config|